 Today’s post isn’t likely to lead to improved dental habits.
 It falls squarely in the fun-to-know category.
 Hey, we’re dental trivia geeks and can’t help ourselves.
-Below, the friendly folks at Kildaire Family Dental present to you our top three favorite dental idioms and their origins.
+Below, the friendly folks at Kildaire Family & Cosmetic Dentistry present to you our top three favorite dental idioms and their origins.
 You have our permission to impress your friends with these three bits of dental idiom trivia.

 Fight Tooth and Nail?